vwillcox/Inky-Impression-Weather-Station/README.md

 # Inky-wHAT Weather Station

-Inky wHAT e-ink display driven by a Raspberry Pi Zero (or any other Raspberry Pi).
+Inky wHAT e-ink display from Pimoroni driven by a Raspberry Pi Zero (or any other Raspberry Pi).

 ![Display Preview](http://i.imgur.com/Ed5dWCQ.png)